zopefoundation/zope.interface/docs/verify.rst

    >>> Foo.simple = 42
    >>> verify_foo()
-   The object <Foo...> violates its contract in IFoo.simple(arg1): implementation is not a method.
+   The object <Foo...> violates the contract of IFoo.simple(arg1) because implementation is not a method.

 Taking too few arguments is an error.